-However, creating 3D photos on a mobile device presents new technical challenges that need to be addressed - the algorithms require large amounts of processing power, storage and bandwidth requirements.
-The more viewpoints being used to generate the photo, the higher the requirements become.
-Mobile devices often have limited computing power.
+However, creating 3D photos on a mobile device presents new technical challenges — information from multiple viewpoints must be synthesized, the algorithms require large amounts of processing power, and there are heavy storage and bandwidth requirements.
+The more viewpoints being used to generate the photo, the more realistic it looks, but the higher these requirements become.
+This presents a challenge for consumers accustomed to instant results on mobile devices, which often have limited computing power.

+The view synthesis algorithm operates on both CPU and GPU.
+The stylized views are then filtered to improve the definition of the edges in the original 3D objects, improving the viewer’s perception of the final image.
 In the final step of the process, the desired output views are synthesized from the filtered stylized left and right views, and associated disparity maps.
 This is done through repeated application of the same view synthesis algorithm used previously.

-Overall this method shows promising results for quickly producing stylized images with eye-pleasing results and could be exactly what consumers are looking for, producing higher engagement on 3D photo sharing platforms.
+Overall, this method shows promising results for quickly producing stylized images with eye-pleasing results and could be exactly what consumers are looking for, producing higher engagement on 3D photo sharing platforms.